Time-varying sensitivity analysis for mixing in chaotic flows: a comparison study: Conclusion and Outlook

 The results of our sensitivity analysis show that mixing in chaotic systems relies sensitively on their flow parametrization.
+The sensitivity rankings can be used to optimize the most influential design parameters of a chaotic flow field to enhance mixing.
+Additionally, when implementing the flow field, the more influential hyperparameters must be implemented precisely, as low aberration can lead to significant differences in the model response.
 The time-varying analysis reveals that the sensitivity ranking changes over time.
-For applications to generate effective chaotic mixing, this means that, depending on the duration of the process, different hyperparameters need special consideration.
+For applications that generate effective chaotic mixing, this means that, depending on the duration of the process, different hyperparameters need special consideration.
 For the randomized RPM flow, for example, the sensitivity of the deviation parameters $\Theta_r$ and $\tau_r$ increases over time.
-The longer the mixing lasts, the more important the deviation parameters are to the final mixing enhancement.
+The longer the mixing lasts, the more important the deviation parameters are to the final mixing enhancement, while for short times, they play a minor role.
 Additionally, we find that the sensitivity also depends on the hyperparameter intervals.
 To generate meaningful results, we recommend using hyperparameter intervals of comparable sizes.
+We emphasize that the mixing enhancement can also depend on physical parameters that can not be controlled to enhance mixing.
+If a physical parameter is highly sensitive, however, it may be beneficial to estimate its value through measurements before optimizing the design parameters to enhance mixing.

 Especially for the quadrupole flow, the computational cost of the flow and transport model limits our analysis in terms of model realizations.
-In general, the sensitivity values require more samples for convergence than a ranking or screening of the hyperparameters, \citep{sarrazin_2016}.
+In general, the sensitivity values require more samples for convergence than a ranking or screening of the hyperparameters \citep{sarrazin_2016}.
 The authors of \citep{campolongo_1997} show that $10$ trajectories are insufficient for their $35$-dimensional model.
 Other authors use more trajectories like \citep{richieri_2024} with $500$ trajectories on a $ 17$-dimensional model.
 We reinforce the hypothesis that the optimal number of trajectories is model-specific and hard to predict.
 Regarding the ASM activity scores, we extend the original method to enable the usage of Morris samples.
 Consequently, the theorems presented in \citep{constantine_2017} do not hold anymore.
 However, the connection between our activity scores and the Morris methods motivates that we yield valid results.
 If $m = n$, like in our experiments, the Morris and ASM activity scores are based on the same data and use a similar formula, which means that the results of these two methods will always be correlated.